Large Deviations Principle for the tagged empirical field of a general interacting gas: Setting and main definitions

 \item We have $ {\rm Ent}[\mathbf{P}|\mathbf{\Pi}^{\lambda}] \geq 0$, and it vanishes only if $\mathbf{P} = \mathbf{\Pi}^{\lambda}$. \end{itemize} \end{lemma}

 Lastly, we recall the definitions of rate functions and of Large Deviations Principle.

 \begin{definition}[Rate function] Let $X$ be a metric space (or a topological space).
-A rate function is an l.s.c. function $I:X \to [0,\infty]$, it is called a good rate function if its sublevel sets are compact. \end{definition}
+A rate function is an lower semi-continuous function $I:X \to [0,\infty]$, it is called a good rate function if its sublevel sets are compact. \end{definition}

 \begin{definition}[LDP] Let $P_{N}$ be a sequence of Borel probability measures on $X$ and $a_{N}$ a sequence of positive reals such that $a_{N} \to \infty.$ Let $I$ be a good rate function on $X.$ The sequence $P_{N}$ is said to satisfy a Large Deviations Principle (LDP) at speed $a_{N}$ with (good) rate function $I$ if for every Borel set $E \subset X$ the following inequalities hold: